“The Beatitudes” series: (post #3)

-The word “beatitude” is not found anywhere in the Bible, but it is used in reference to each of the instances where the Bible says “Blessed is…” or “Blessed are…” The word comes from beatus, which is the Latin word for “blessed.”
+The word “beatitude” is not found anywhere in the Bible, but we use the word in reference to each of the instances where the Bible says “Blessed is…” or “Blessed are…” The word comes from beatus, which is the Latin word for “blessed.”
 While beatitudes can be found in both the Old Testament and the New Testament, far and away the most famous list is the one that begins Christ’s Sermon on the Mount.

 The Greek word for “blessed” is makarios.
 The word carries with it multiple shades of meaning.
 It can mean happy, fortunate, to be envied, satisfied, joyful, or spiritually prosperous.
 Needless to say, the word packs quite a punch.
 To be “blessed” in this way is no small thing!